 Want to learn more?

-Fill in the form below to download your free copy of our report, which analyses the results of Kaplan’s 2016 employer survey.
+Fill in the form to download your free copy of our report, which analyses the results of Kaplan’s 2016 employer survey.
 This report aims to understand the key factors that lead businesses to hire school leavers and graduates and the impact the Apprenticeship Levy and Trailblazer standards will have on this recruitment.